Blake Fire and Security Systems

 Bespoke systems - designed to perfectly fit your family's requirements or the needs of your business.

-Highest quality systems and equipment - we only use the best quality, industry-approved equipment to provide protection that lasts and looks good.
+Highest quality systems and equipment - we only use the best quality, industry-approved equipment to provide Fire and/or Security protection that lasts and looks good.

 Police and Insurance recognition - our work is guaranteed to be of the highest standard and both Police and Insurance companies acknowledge this.